brewster1134/atrackt/README.md

 ### Advanced Usage

 Call `track` to manually track any JS object.
 Simply pass the data as an argument.
-It will automatically add additional the data and pass it to each registered plugin.
+It will add the additional Atrackt data and pass it to each registered plugin to be tracked.

 ```coffee
 Atrackt.track